 A wide range of roles involve safeguarding responsibilities, from positions with very little contact with vulnerable individuals to positions like Designated Safeguarding Lead where you’re responsible for managing safeguarding systems and procedures.
 Because of these differences in what you actually need to know about safeguarding, there are different levels of safeguarding and types of training available that suit different situations.

-Our safeguarding offer has comprehensive training content, meeting the safeguarding training needs for those working with children, young people and adults.
-The content is designed to match the requirements of different job roles and levels.
-We have designed this guide to help you to select the most appropriate pathways for your learners.
+Our collection of safeguarding courses covers a wide range of different topics, meeting the safeguarding training needs of those working with children, young people or adults.
+The content is designed to match the requirements of different job roles and safeguarding levels, so we have designed this guide to help you to select the most appropriate pathways for your learners.

 Take a look at each section below to help you work out what level of training you need.

 Level 1 safeguarding training is the first and most basic level of training that you can undertake.
 It gives you an introduction to what safeguarding is and involves and outlines some of the main situations where intervention may be necessary.

 At this level, learners need to be able to recognise signs and symptoms of abuse and neglect and know how to report it.
 It will give learners a firm understanding of what to do in the event of a safeguarding incident in order to keep anyone concerned safe.